-Some stress is normal.
-Daily and life challenges can be expected.
-For example, most children will attend school and will have to go through many transitions.
-Most adolescents will have to grapple with their sense of identity to determine where they “fit.”
-Being afraid of the dark and feeling peer pressure are predictable stressors.
-Other stressors are not as predictable.
-Disruptions to what is considered normal for the child cause problems with stress.
+Most children will experience stressors related to friendships, family arguments, and school-related issues.
+Adolescents will have to grapple with their sense of identity to determine where they “fit.”
 Small amounts of stress, as experienced before a test or when meeting new people, are necessary to present challenges for greater learning.
-Simple stress experienced when learning a new skill or playing an exciting game raise a person’s level of excitement or pressure above the normal level.
+Simple stress experienced when learning a new skill or playing an exciting game raises a person’s level of excitement or pressure above the normal level.
 We call that positive stress.

-Reactions to stress vary with the child’s stage of development, ability to cope, the length of time the stressor continues, intensity of the stressor, and the degree of support from family, friends, and community.
-The two most frequent indicators that children are stressed are change in behaviors and regression of behaviors.
+Reactions to stress vary with the child’s stage of development, ability to cope, length of time the stressor continues, intensity of the stressor, and degree of support from family, friends, and community.
+The two most frequent indicators that children are stressed are changes in behaviors and regression of behaviors.
 Children under stress change their behavior and react by doing things that are not in keeping with their usual style.
 Behaviors seen in earlier phases of development, such as thumb sucking and regression in toileting, may reappear.
 With older children, these reactions might look like disrespectful attitudes, acting out, participating in risky behaviors, and withdrawal, feelings of sadness, anxiety, or depression.

-Typically, preschoolers lack self-control, have no sense of time, act independently, are curious, may wet the bed, have changes in eating habits, have difficulty with sleep or speech, and cannot tell adults how they are feeling.
+Typically, preschoolers lack self-control, have a limited understanding of time, act independently, are curious, may wet the bed, have changes in eating habits, have difficulty with sleep or speech, and cannot always tell adults how they are feeling.

 Preschoolers under stress each react differently.
-Some behaviors may include irritability, anxiety, uncontrollable crying, trembling with fright, eating or sleep problems.
-Toddlers may regress to infant behaviors, feel angry and not understand their feelings, fear being alone or without their parent, withdraw, bite, or be sensitive to sudden or loud noises.
+Some behaviors may include irritability, anxiety, uncontrollable crying, trembling with fright, and eating or sleeping problems.
+Toddlers may regress to infant behaviors, feel angry and not understand their feelings, fear being alone or without their parent or caregiver, withdraw, bite, or be sensitive to sudden or loud noises.
 Feelings of sadness or anger may build inside of them.
 They may become angry or aggressive, have nightmares, or be accident prone.

-Typical elementary-age children can whine when things don’t go their way, be aggressive, question adults, try out new behaviors, complain about school, have fears and nightmares, and lose concentration.
+Typical elementary-age children may whine when things don’t go their way, be aggressive, question adults, try out new behaviors, complain about school, have fears and nightmares, and lose concentration.

-Reactions to stress may include withdrawal, feelings of being unloved, being distrustful, feeling unwell, lack of interest or excessive interest in attending school, fighting with or ignoring friends, and having difficulty naming their feelings.
-Under stress, they may worry about the future, complain of head or stomachaches, have trouble sleeping, have a loss of appetite, or need to urinate frequently.
+Reactions to distress may include withdrawal, feelings of being unloved, being distrustful, feeling unwell, lack of interest or excessive interest in attending school, fighting with or ignoring friends, and having difficulty naming their feelings.
+Under stress, they may worry about the future, complain of headaches or stomachaches, have trouble sleeping, be disrespectful, act out, have a loss of appetite, or need to urinate frequently.

 Preteens and Adolescents

-Adolescents typically are rebellious, have “growing” pains and skin problems, may have sleep disturbances, may go off by themselves, be agitated, and act irresponsibly.
+Adolescents typically are rebellious, have “growing pains” and skin problems, and may have sleep disturbances, go off by themselves, be agitated, or act irresponsibly.

-Adolescents and teens under stress may feel angry longer, feel disillusioned, lack self-esteem, and have a general distrust of the world.
-Sometimes adolescents will show extreme behaviors ranging from doing everything they are asked, to rebelling and breaking all of the rules and taking part in high-risk behaviors (drugs, shoplifting, skipping school).
-Depression and suicidal tendencies are concerns.
+Adolescents and teens under distress may feel angry longer, feel disillusioned, lack self-esteem, and have a general distrust of the world.
+Sometimes adolescents will show extreme behaviors ranging from doing everything they are asked, to rebelling and breaking rules and taking part in high-risk behaviors (for example, drug use, shoplifting, and skipping school).
+Depression, anxiety, and suicidal tendencies are additional distress responses.

-- being sensitive to family cultural belief systems.
+- being sensitive to family cultural belief systems, and

 - building on family strengths.

 It is also good practice to encourage social support for your child and yourself as a parent.
 Social support means having people to lean on during difficult times.
-Parents who listen, friends to talk to, hugs, and help in thinking through solutions are ways children feel support.
+Having parents who listen, friends to talk to, hugs, and help in thinking through solutions are ways children feel support.

-- Notice them.
+- Notice children’s behavior.
 Well-developed observation skills can tell you if your child is experiencing distress.
 Observe for more quarrels with playmates, poor concentration, or bedwetting.
 See these behaviors as a communication.

 - Acknowledge feelings.
-Let children know it is okay to feel angry, alone, scared, or lonely.
+Let children know it is OK to feel angry, alone, scared, or lonely.
 Give children the names for their feelings and words to express how they are feeling.

-- Have children view the situation more positively.
-Some stressors make the child feel ashamed.
+- Avoid shaming.
+Some stressors make children feel ashamed.
 Shaming truly affects self-esteem.

 - Structure activities for cooperation, not competition.
-This allows individuals to go at their own pace and increases the learning of social skills.
+This allows children to go at their own pace and enhances the learning of social skills.